rozsass/text-dev-editor/_pages/temp_6.md

 Many documents I work with are written by non-native English speakers for an audience that is in majority non-native speaker.
 In these cases,

+By using my service, you can expect your material to improve in terms of its content and structure.

 ## My work flow

 1. I start by reading through the material.
 This helps collect the key technical terms and the style.